Montana

 Little Bighorn Battlefield National Monument

-Visited in 1997
+Visited in 1997 and 2021

 Little Bighorn Battlefield National Monument